OCA/l10n-italy/l10n_it_pec_messages/README.rst

 Configuration
 =============

+Create a New Alias from Settings/Technical/Email/Aliases menu (
+    Name of the alias = The username of the PEC mail, Alias Contact Security = Authenticated Partners,
+    Aliased Model =	Users
+)
-Create a New Aliases from Settings/Technical/Email/Aliases menu (the name of the alias has to be the username of the PEC mail) Set 'Never' for 'Receive Messages by Email'.
+Set 'Never' for 'Receive Messages by Email'.
 Configure the fetchmail server (incoming mail server, IMAP or POP) used to fetch PEC messages and set it as 'PEC'.